infraxys-modules/infraxys-by-example/variables/secure-methods/README.md

 ### Block a method for everyone
-- Click the "Files"-tab and add a file through the context-menu for the space below the tab.
+- Click the "Files"-tab and add a file through the context-menu.
 Make sure "Executable" is selected.

 ![script](resources/script.png "Script")
 ```bash